vgstation-coders/vgstation13/tgui/docs/tutorial-and-examples.md

 Once backend is complete, you create an new interface component on the frontend, which will receive this JSON data and render it on screen.

-States are easy to write and extend, and what make tgui interactions so powerful.
+States are easy to write and extend, and what make vgui interactions so powerful.
 Because states can be overridden from other procs, you can build powerful interactions for embedded objects or remote access.